 If it’s your dream to become a physician, you’ve likely been thinking about your medical school application for a long time.
 The work begins in earnest as soon as you start undergrad.
 In addition to fulfilling your medical school prerequisites, you also must determine which extracurriculars you want to pursue, including clinical exposure, research experience, and community involvement.

 Strong letters of recommendation are a major piece of your application, and in order to secure strong letters, you need to cultivate strong relationships with your extracurricular supervisors and professors.
-Relationships take time to build, so it’s important to get started building your relationships as soon as possible.
+Relationships take time to build, so it’s important to start building them as soon as possible.
 Approach each of your relationships with the idea that this person could one day be one of your letter writers.

 Your letter writers must know you extremely well, think very highly of you, and be able to speak about the specific qualities they’ve observed in you that show them you will make you an excellent medical student.
 Even a lukewarm or generic letter will hinder your application, which is why it’s so important to intentionally cultivate your relationships with potential letter writers early on in college and maintain these relationships throughout your college career.

 When you should start studying for the MCAT depends on how long you plan to study for and when you plan to take the test.
-If you plan to study full-time (40-50 hours per week), start studying three months ahead of your test date.
+If you plan to study full-time (40-50 hours per week), start studying 3 months before your test date.
 If you want to study part-time (15-25 hours per week), start studying six months before your test date.

 If you plan to study full-time and take the MCAT during the summer after your sophomore year, start studying during the spring.